paulf-999/styleguides_and_standards/style_guides/makefile_styleguide.md

 ## 3. Makefile template - `makefile_template.mk`

-See `makefile_template.mk` as a good example template / starting point for a Makefile.
+See `templates/makefile_template.mk` as a good example template / starting point for a Makefile.

 ---